<< Go Back To Obituaries

 Phyllis was famous for her generosity and neighborly spirit, known for her "drop and run" dinners, always having a listening ear, and being ready to help others in need.
 Her personality even spiced up the work of the farm; during beet harvest, she often had a surprise waiting for everyone when she crossed the tracks to dump her load.

-She is dearly missed by her four children, Don (Pat) Thomas, Colleen (Russell) Lynch, Mark (Terry) Thomas, and Nicole (Mike) Toner; 13 grandchildren; and 13 great-grandchildren.
+She is dearly missed by her four children, Don (Pamela) Thomas, Colleen (Russell) Lynch, Mark (Terry) Thomas, and Nicole (Mike) Toner; 13 grandchildren; and 13 great-grandchildren.
 She is also survived by her two brothers, Clyde Parkin and Jack (Loreen) Parkin, both of Rupert, Idaho.

 Phyllis was preceded in death by her husband, George Thomas; her parents; and her sisters, Ruth (Leo) Kocherhans and Joann (Dale) Kidd.